harikamahapatra/Knowledge_Behavior_Gap_in_Logical_Deduction_via_Activation_Steering/README.md

 # Important Notes

 This repository contains active research code and is still evolving alongside the paper submission.
+The included manuscript remains anonymized because it is currently under review.

 The experiments here should be interpreted carefully:
 - probing does not imply direct accessibility during generation